kailash-manasarovar/statement/docs/timeline/2026/july.md

 - No, they don't operate this way: *loving and kind*.
 - The irony is that *loving and kind* is true strength - and that doesn't include saying *be kind* and never being kind.
 - Auto-violence and violation as core process is a mighty declaration of weakness.
-- In any case, they owe me billions since [Tanya (Tanya!! omg) recruited me for the intuitive program in April 2006](../2001-to-2010/2006.md#total-eclipse-of-the-sun), without my consent or conscious awareness, and I helped bring down a real thorn in their side while they knew I could be counted on to be raped, murdered, whatever... and no-one would give a damn.
+- In any case, they owe me billions since [Tanya (Tanya!! omg) recruited me for the intuitive program in April 2006](../2001-to-2010/2006.md#total-eclipse-of-the-sun), without my consent or conscious awareness, and I helped bring down a real thorn in their side, single-handedly, while they knew I could be counted on to be raped, murdered, whatever... and no-one would give a damn.
+- And *that* is the main reason their attitude towards prevails and has wild tendrils leading me into fiery furnaces they cannot even have imagined back then; that I, an innocent tax-paying civilian that has done the impossible, am utterly worthless.
 - Their files on me must fill a room.
 - Billions.